snl-dakota/dakota/docs/user/usingdakota/inputfile/interfaces.rst

 Parameters defined in the file are not immutable by default, unlike those defined in files included from the command line using the ``--include`` option.

+..
+   TODO: review these claims after talking to Justin

 ``d/pyprepro`` performs limited searching for included files, first in the path of the original template, and then in the path where